 I’ve talked about the importance of open source in the age of digital transformation.
 In today’s changed environment, the role of legal teams is evolving quickly to meet the shifting needs of clients, businesses, and stakeholders.
 As technology continues to evolve and change forces businesses to revisit strategies, legal teams need to be aware of what’s going on.
 More than give a cursory review of open source license management, they need to engage with it and understand implications of use—at go-to-market and throughout its use.
 As business models change, legal practices need to align with emerging trends—and remain on top of technological changes within the open source world.

 Thousands of open source licenses exist, each with unique obligations, rights, and terms.
 In short: they’re complex.
-Managing them properly—and early—is the best way to avoid violations of license agreements.
+Managing them properly—and early—is the best way to avoid violations of software licensing agreements.
 Failure to do so can lead to litigation and reputation damage.

-A comprehensive Software Composition Analysis (SCA) program can help protect intellectual property (IP) and avoid legal risk by maintaining legal policies, reviewing licenses, preparing third-party notices, and helping ensure compliance.
+A comprehensive Software Composition Analysis (SCA) program can help protect intellectual property (IP) and avoid legal risk by maintaining legal policies, reviewing licenses, preparing third-party notices, and helping ensure open source license compliance.
 This is particularly important during an M&A or other due diligence event.

 Legal Trends in Open Source Licensing